Doctoral and Master's Admissions

 - All departmental application materials, including official GRE scores, must be received within two months of the submitted online application.

 - Note: The Special Education PhD Program requires a completed Master’s Degree.
-The Educational Research PhD program prefers, but does not require one.
+The Educational Psychology PhD program prefers, but does not require one.

 All departmental admission decisions are based on a holistic review of the applicant’s submitted materials, including GPA, GRE scores, etc. Applicants that are strong in all areas will have first priority of admission.